Freda Fiala

 In December 2024, I co-curated, together with Frederike Sperling, the symposium Performance besides Itself.
 Infra- and Parastructures of a Contemporary Liveness at Kunstraum Niederoesterreich in Vienna.
 Among the guests we welcomed was Annie Jael Kwan, with whom I delved into her work as an independent curator and researcher based in London and working between the UK, Europe and Asia (pictured on the right).

-Earlier in July 2024, I was part of organising Curatorial Tipping Points, a symposium hosted by the Austrian Association of Curators (AAC), in collaboration with Museum der Moderne Salzburg and Salzburger Kunstverein, exploring moments of rupture and recalibration in curatorial practice.
+Earlier in July 2024, I was part of organising Curatorial Tipping Points, a symposium hosted by the Austrian Association of Curators (AAC), in collaboration with Museum der Moderne Salzburg and Salzburger Kunstverein, exploring moments of rupture and recalibration in curatorial and museum practice.

 Be in touch.